MarkY-LunarG/LunarGlobe/README.md

 These projects may have their own licenses which can be found in the appropriate submodule/<project> folder.

+Also, several items under the "resources" folder have their own licenses which should be called out in license files in the corresponding directory.

 ## Notice of Copyright

 While this is a personal project, it should be seen as an extension